eric-cc-su/eric-cc-su.github.io/_posts/2015-06-26-confederate-flag-removal.md

 mtime: 10:10
 ---

+**UPDATE**: *According to [TechCrunch](http://techcrunch.com/2015/06/25/apple-bans-games-and-apps-featuring-the-confederate-flag/#.46jsai:U0R4), Apple has been working to reinstate apps that portray the Confederate flag in historical or educational manners.*

 On Wednesday of last week, June 17th, nine people at the Emanuel African Methodist Episcopal Church In Charleston, South Carolina lost their lives to a 21 year old white male who opened fire inside the church in an apparent mass